PauloMartin90/TheTraveler3649/Leads/stargate_sg1.md

 Reddit user [u/dnh52](https://old.reddit.com/user/dnh52) [says](https://old.reddit.com/r/aliens/comments/nfdtkr/im_kinda_baffled_by_traveler3649s_roll_out_plan/gylj8fh/)

-> Ok so I was looking through that guy’s posts, and I saw a pretty big red flag with this one.
-This is pretty much identical to the plot of Stargate SG-1 season 7 episode 5 which aired July 11, 2003.
+> This is pretty much identical to the plot of Stargate SG-1 season 7 episode 5 which aired July 11, 2003.
 The main characters in this episode run into a civilization that has developed technology called The Link.
 It’s a neural interface device they attach to the side of their head, and it allows them to access a database that has information of their entire history.
-[Here’s the wiki page](https://stargate.fandom.com/wiki/Link).
+Here’s the wiki page.
 And here’s a quote from the episode “The link contains the sum total of our knowledge and wisdom.
 All our history, our culture, our science ... everything”.
-So either the Stargate series is a form of soft disclosure, or that guy is a really big fan of the show.
-And frankly, I’m not sure which is worse lol.
-Because in that episode, The Link was actively messing with people’s heads and altering their memories.
-And in order to preserve the civilization, The Link was basically hijacking people’s minds and getting them to commit suicide when the population became too large for the level of resources available

-*(edited formatting)*

-Several parallels can also be made between Adam*'s claims and [the plot of "Travelers"](https://en.wikipedia.org/wiki/Travelers_(TV_series)#Premise), an excerpt from Wikipedia follows
+Several parallels can also be made between u/TheTraveler3649's claims and [the plot of "Travelers"](https://en.wikipedia.org/wiki/Travelers_(TV_series)#Premise), quoting

 > In a post-apocalyptic future, thousands of special operatives are tasked with preventing the collapse of society.
 These operatives, known as "travelers", have their consciousnesses sent back in time and transferred into the "host" body of present-day individuals who would otherwise be moments from death, to minimize unexpected impact on the time line.